 Brooks makes 3 types of bar tape.
 Actually, they don’t make any bar tape at all.
-Fizik makes it for them, in Italy.
+Fizik makes it for them.
 That’s ok, cause Fizik makes really nice bar tape.
 If this Brooks branded tape didn’t exist, we’d stock the Fizik tape, and our cotton tape, and that’s it.
 Although the name Fizik implies that they specialize in making 90’s women’s aerobic gear, the company knows how to put together a durable, nice looking, and comfortable tape.

 Most bar tape is bad.
 Of course to a degree, ‘bad’ is subjective, we know you are secretly here reading this write up because you want our subjective take on whatever it is you are reading about.